Plot of Prats de Molló: Developing

 According to an unreferenced version, Macià was in favor of not carrying out any action until between 400 and 500 volunteers had been recruited and prepared, but the rivalries between the party's leaders (such as Daniel Cardona) to obtain the support of the American Catalans and the fact that the youngest and most radical sectors (grouped in the Bandera Negra clandestine organization) carried out the failed Garraf plot pushed Macià to approve the operation sooner than expected.

 On October 30, Macià gave the mobilization order for those involved in the operation -a glorious adventure, according to Macià- to present themselves, some in Prats de Molló and others in Sant Llorenç de Cerdans, between that date and November 1, while Macià himself, together with Ventura Gassol, established their headquarters in a country house near Prats de Molló.
-The mobilization plan was that a group of men dressed as hikers would leave Paris and other French cities—Bordeaux, Toulouse, Lyon, Perpignan—as members of a mountain group headed for Canigou.
+The mobilization plan was that a group of men dressed as hikers would leave Paris and other French cities—Bordeaux, Toulouse, Lyon, Perpignan—as members of a mountain group headed for Canigó.
 They would carry hidden weapons, field telephones, medical supplies, printed propaganda, and a estelada flag that would be hoisted on the bell tower of the first town to be occupied.

 The projected invasion was a complete failure because the French police were on notice, apparently due to a leak from Garibaldi's group, and he did not have much difficulty in arresting most of the participants in the invasion near the Spanish border (there were 111 detainees).
 Macià was arrested on the 4th in the country house he was occupying.
 Meanwhile in Barcelona the Spanish police, who were also aware of the operation, arrested those involved in the plot from the interior of Catalonia.